Best Of16 min read

 Key Features:

-• Dedicated torrenting-optimized server profiles (this is genuinely great UX)
+• Dedicated torrenting profiles (genuinely great UX)

-• 11,000+ servers in 100 countries — largest network on this list
+• 11,000+ servers in 100 countries — largest network here

 • Automatic HTTPS redirection